Explore the Forest - Tips for Hiking with Kids

 3. Make sure everyone has good walking shoes

-I also have Blister Cushions in our pack just in case anyone feels like their shoes are rubbing them the wrong way.
+I also bring along Blister Cushions in our pack just in case anyone feels like their shoes are rubbing them the wrong way.

 4. Bring a first aid kit & other needed items

 I know, this seems like a no brainer but it's one of those things you should double check.
-In fact, we forgot to check on one of our outings and (of course) had a need for a band-aid and antiseptic cream.
+In fact, we forgot to check it on one of our outings and (of course) had a need for a band-aid and antiseptic cream which we had used on a previous hike.
 This Adventure First Aid Kit will give you an idea of what should be in your kit.

 - any needed medications,